minnalabs/easely-docs/docs/app-store/generative-art-tools.md

 #### Method 2: Delete Images in the `output` Folder

 If you are not as savvy with spreadsheets / data analysis or working with smaller sample sets, you can also delete the images rather than deleting rows of metadata within the spreadsheet.
-For example if you had 12 images and you only wanted to keep 10, delete the 2 images - **you do not need to change the metadta file**.
+For example if you had 12 images and you only wanted to keep 10, delete the 2 images - **you do not need to change the metadata file**.
 Then run the following:

 ```jsx
 python3 submit-images.py